 GREENE: You know, listening to your music, I want to try to avoid using the word retro.
 I mean, that seems a little cliche.
 So, I'll put the onus on you.
 Describe the genre you're trying to capture to it.

 BARBER: I like the word nostalgic.
-I love old music and have obviously been greatly influenced by the American Songbook.
+I love old music and have obviously been greatly influenced by the American songbook.
 But as a songwriter and a singer, I want to kind of try to write new songs, brand new songs, that carry on that tradition of greats that came before me.

-GREENE: You say you were really struck by the American Songbook.
+GREENE: You say you were really struck by the American songbook.
 I mean, was that natural for a young girl growing up in Canada or did that make you sort of bit different in the styles that were drawing you?

 BARBER: Well, I suppose I came to discover a lot of older music by the time I got to university - that's Canadian for college.
 Yes.
-So, as a girl I was listened to everything that my friends listened to, which we won't get into.
+So, as a girl I listened to everything that my friends listened to, which we won't get into.